top of page

 Financial wellness combines education with mindset and behavior

-Financial wellness in the workplace is not about teaching employees how to invest or handing out budgeting templates.
+Financial wellness in the workplace is not simply about teaching employees how to invest, handing out budgeting templates, or providing generalized financial literacy information.

 It is the ability for employees to engage with their financial lives confidently and without chronic stress, so money concerns do not quietly undermine focus, decision-making, engagement, or wellbeing at work.